b-galazka/timetable-api/README.md

 ## GET /classrooms

-Responds with an array of all classrooms objects sorted ascending by number (as string);
+Responds with an array of all classrooms objects sorted ascending by number (as string).
 Schema of each classroom object in array:

 {